Language Access Compliance Myths

 REALITY

-Interpreting services must be provided for all LEP patients, but translations are required only for the most common languages in your service area.
+Interpreting services must be provided for all LEP patients.
+However, translations are required only for the most common languages in your service area.

 Signage notifying patients of their language access rights must be posted in the top 15 languages in the state, but the thresholds for document translation are different.
 8,9 Vital documents must be translated only if the language is spoken by 10% of the service area or 3,000 individuals, and the threshold for translating all documents is even lower—5% of the service area or 1,000 individuals.
 There is also an exception if the language meets these thresholds but is spoken by less than 100 individuals—if that is the case, sight translation is acceptable.
 8 In most cases, the number of languages that meet these thresholds will be fewer than the 15 languages in which notifications have to be posted.